Achieving Operational Excellence

 FMI reserves the right to change, add or cancel programs according to the needs of the industry.

 Dress code for this seminar is Business Casual.
-Weather in Fort Myers and Scottsdale varies.
+Weather in Orlando and Scottsdale varies.
 We recommend that you check the weather for the area prior to packing.
-Check the 10-day forecast for Fort Myers or the 10-day forecast for Scottsdale.
+Check the 10-day forecast for Orlando or the 10-day forecast for Scottsdale.

 After 60 years of helping the construction industry enhance performance, productivity, and profitability, we believe you will return home with the tools and information to make a difference in your work.
 If for any reason you are not satisfied, please inform us by calling 800.877.1364.
 We will refund your tuition or give you a credit to use at another FMI program.